 It’s a bit like a tropical vacation or (and?) a pina colada in food form.
 There are a lot of pineapple coconut cake recipes out there, I promise that this one will be the easiest, prettiest and most delicious – you will LOVE it.

 This recipe is a super fun collaboration with Mariani to celebrate the release of their mega delicious (crispy!)
-Pineapple Chips; more on the chips, Mariani + a discount code below!
+Pineapple Chips; more on the chips and Mariani below!
 Thanks Mariani! xx

 What Makes This Cake Fabulous?